By Laia Cardona, on 14 April 2021

-Most NFTs (Non Fungible Tokens) work on blockchain and exist at the moment mainly as digital artwork, music, or other forms of unique digital content.
+Most NFTs (Non-Fungible Tokens) work on blockchain and exist at the moment mainly as digital artwork, music, or other forms of unique digital content.
 What does fungible mean?
 Well, bitcoins for example are fungible, meaning you trade a bitcoin for another bitcoin.
 NFTs are unique and therefore can only be traded for something else.
 Think about trading cards, sports memorabilia, limited edition items, etc. These are unique items that have perceived value.
-Basically anything that is perceived as having value and exists in the digital world can be an NFT.
+Basically, anything that is perceived as having value and exists in the digital world can be an NFT.

 It may seem odd to own a digital image that can easily be copied and saved but the same goes for physical art too.
 People own verified original Picasso paintings worth millions while there are countless reprints in other people’s homes around the world.
 The value lies in having a certified original, which in an NFT’s case means a verified blockchain entry.
-Some are starting NFT collections as investments which they hope will gain value in the future.
+Some are starting NFT collections as investments that they hope will gain value in the future.

 Sound strange?
 Well, think about how much certain domain names sell for now.
 Did they make sense in the early nineties?
 No, but they certainly do now.
-Digital property can have real world value and NFTs are no different.
+Digital property can have real-world value and NFTs are no different.

-Before exploding into the headlines, NFTs were already being used in the gaming world, most notably in CryptoKitties, digital card trading game based on unique cat cards.
+Before exploding into the headlines, NFTs were already being used in the gaming world, most notably in CryptoKitties, a digital card trading game based on unique cat cards.

 Examples of NFTs

 Artist Beeple’s 10 second digital art video clip recently sold for $6.6 million.

 The iconic Nyan Cat was recreated as a one of a kind, 10th anniversary GIF and was sold for $590,000 in February.

 Another piece by Beeple which sold at a Christie’s auction for an astounding $69.3 million.